Letitgo

-"Letitgo" is a song by American musician Prince, released in August 1994, by Warner Bros., as the second single from his fifteenth studio album, Come (1994).
+"Letitgo" is a song by American musician Prince, released in August 1994, by Warner Bros.
+Records, as the second single from his fifteenth studio album, Come (1994).
 Despite statements that the album consisted entirely of "old" material, "Letitgo" was actually newly composed for the album.
 The mid-tempo song relies heavily on a drum machine pattern and bass guitar with synthesizers in the refrain.
 A keyboard and percussion solo appear toward the end.
 The song is sung in falsetto in unison with another track layered in his regular, lower register.
 Kathleen Bradford provides backing vocals, while Eric Leeds provides flute accompaniment.

 The track was produced, arranged, composed and performed by Prince, with the additions of Kathleen Bradford on background vocals, Eric Leeds on flute and additional keyboards by Ricky Peterson.
 The lyrics speak of Prince's disappointment with Warner Bros.
 Records' decision not to release music as quickly as Prince created it.
 He chides them that they will be sorry when he leaves the company.

 The B-side was the album track "Solo", a downbeat number with Prince's voice only accompanied by harp, which was composed by David Henry Hwang.
 The title refers not to a musical solo, but actually that Prince's mood is "so low".
 It ties in with the slightly more upbeat "Letitgo".
 In addition, a CD single was released in the UK containing an edit of "Letitgo", "Solo", the extended version of "Alexa de Paris" (originally the B-side to "Mountains" in 1986) and "Pope", which was originally on The Hits 2 from 1993.
 A maxi single on CD and vinyl included several remixes of the track provided by Quincy "QD3" Jones III, Chronic Freeze., J-Sw!ft and Gerald "G Bomb" Baillergeau.